IshayaJAyock/Women_in_Machine_Leaernin_presentation_2024/README.md

-# Women in Machine Learning  Presentation 2024 (Mastering SQL for Data Science)
+# Women in Machine Learning  Presentation 2024
 This repository keeps track of my women in machine learning presentation document, Accra Branch.

-# Master SQL for Data Science - Project Files
+# Mastering SQL for Data Science - Project Files

-This repository contains all the necessary files for the **Master SQL for Data Science** presentation and practical session.
+This repository contains all the necessary files for the **Masterign SQL for Data Science** presentation and practical session.
 Below is a detailed description of each file and its purpose.

 ## Overview
 The project demonstrates:
-- How to normalize a dataset for machine learning into three separate tables.
+- Normalize a dataset for machine learning into three separate tables.
 - Writing SQL queries to retrieve data for analysis.
 - Understanding the importance of database normalization and querying skills in data science workflows.